w3c/wai-media-guide/content/index.md

 * {:.left} [{% include image.html src="planning.svg" alt="" %} Planning Audio and Video Media](/media/av/planning/):<br>Plan for accessibility from the very start of your project, to save time and money.
 For example, [integrated description](/media/av/av-content/#integrate-description) is easier and better for accessibility, and it needs to be included in the script before filming.

 * {:.left} [{% include image.html src="av-content.svg" alt="" %} Audio Content and Video Content](/media/av/av-content/):<br>Make new the audio and video content accessible.
-Avoid accessibility barriers **when scripting, storyboarding, and recording content**.
+Avoid accessibility barriers when scripting, storyboarding, and recording content.

 * {:.left} [{% include image.html src="ad.svg" alt="" %} Audio Description of Visual Information](/media/av/description/):<br>Provide description so that people who are blind and others who cannot see the video adequately get the visual information needed to understand the content.
 This includes things like charts, graphs, and text such as speaker names, titles, and e-mail addresses.

 * {:.left} [{% include image.html src="cc.svg" alt="" %} Captions/Subtitles](/media/av/captions/):<br>Provide captions (also called “subtitles”) so that people who are Deaf and hard-of-hearing get a text version of the speech and non-speech audio information needed to understand the content.

-* {:.left} [{% include image.html src="transcript.svg" alt="" %} Transcripts](/media/av/transcripts/):<br>Provide a transcrip, that is, a text version of the speech and non-speech audio information.
+* {:.left} [{% include image.html src="transcript.svg" alt="" %} Transcripts](/media/av/transcripts/):<br>Provide a transcript, that is, a text version of the speech and non-speech audio information.
 Ideally, make it a descriptive transcript that also includes text description of the visual information.
 Descriptive transcripts are required to provide video content to people who are both Deaf and blind. ([descriptive transcript excerpt example](/WAI/media/av/transcripts/#descriptive))

 * {:.left} [{% include image.html src="sign.svg" alt="" %} Sign Languages](/media/av/sign-languages/):<br>Provide sign language when your audience needs it, so that Deaf people whose native language is sign get the content in their native language.